 - Use exactly four spaces for indenting code blocks. - Use either " or """ to delimit a string, unless the string itself contains the double quote character.
-(In general, using one string delimiter consistently is more important than whether you use single or double quote characters.) - Limit lines of code to a length of 100 characters. - Avoid the single-letter variable names 1 (lower case letter ell), 0 (upper case letter oh), I (upper case letter eye), which are easy to confuse with other symbols in some typefaces. - Rather than relying on your memory of the rules, before your final submission of any assignment, look through your code with this document open and check each rule in sequence, e.g. read through to check for (CS1), then (CS2), etc.
+(In general, using one string delimiter consistently is more important than whether you use single or double quote characters.) - Limit lines of code to a length of 100 characters.

-3. EXAMPLES OF THE REQUIREMENTS
+- Avoid the single-letter variable names 1 (lower case letter ell), 0 (upper case letter oh), I (upper case letter eye), which are easy to confuse with other symbols in some typefaces. - Rather than relying on your memory of the rules, before your final submission of any assignment, look through your code with this document open and check each rule in sequence, e.g. read through to check for (CS1), then (CS2), etc.

-The list of requirements from Section 1 is duplicated here, and each one is illustrated with a code example.
+4. EXAMPLES OF THE REQUIREMENTS

-- (CS1) Header: The first few lines of the main Python file of an assignment must be comment lines, containing the following information: - The course (MCS 275 Spring 2021) and assignment (e.g. Quiz 5) - Your name
+The list of requirements from Section 2 is duplicated here, and each one is illustrated with a code example.

-• An accurate declaration written in your own words affirming that you are the sole author of the work you are submitting, and that you followed the rules in the syllabus.
+- (CS1) Header: The first few lines of the main Python file of an assignment must be comment lines, containing the following information: - The course (MCS 275 Spring 2022) and assignment (e.g. Homework 5 or Project 3) - Your name - An accurate declaration written in your own words about whether you are the sole author of the work you are submitting, and whether you followed the rules in the syllabus.
 Alternately, if template code is provided by the instructor, a declaration that the code is based only on the provided template, but you are the sole author of the modifications made to it.